Skip to main content

 - Download any dissertation or thesis that's open access/freely available, including the UC dissertations and theses in eScholarship.

-- Use Circuit to request available UCSD dissertations and theses (including those held at the Annex) for pickup at your library: SDSU, USD, or a SD Public/County library branch.
+- Use Circuit to request available UCSD dissertations and theses (including those held at the Annex) for pickup at your library: San Diego State University, University of San Diego, or a San Diego Public/County library branch.

 As a visitor to the UCSD Library you can: